RuanCampello/umbra/README.md

 ### ✨ Just so you know

-Umbra is a project I started during my summer vacation of December 2024 to early 2025 because I was bored as hell.
+Umbra is a project I started during my summer holiday of December 2024 to early 2025 because I was bored as hell.

 ---